top of page

 Once you’ve identified the milestones that you feel will matter most to investors, work backwards to build a timeline and budget.

 TIP: Don’t be overly aggressive, and always consider that achieving these goals may take more time and money than you initially forecast.
-Showing a prospective investor that you are aiming high is one thing, but coming up short against the very milestones you set can carry a big downside, and it’s important to keep that in mind.
+Showing a prospective investor that you are aiming high is one thing, but coming up short against the very milestones you set can carry a big downside.
+It’s important to keep that in mind.

 4. Understand investors' incentives and strengthen your negotiation skills